git-kick/ioBroker.e3dc-rscp/README.md

 For the currently unspupported RSCP namespaces and tags, please refer to th official E3/DC tag list provided with the [sample application](http://s10.e3dc.com/dokumentation/RscpExample.zip).

-Note that RSCP knows ca. 680 tags (representing around 300 parameters), so we think it does not make sense to read all of them.
+Note that RSCP knows more tha 600 tags (representing ca. 300 parameters), so we think it does not make sense to read all of them.
 Therefore, we will add tags to the adapter upon upcoming use-cases.

 <a name="sam"></a>
 ## Sample script
-Here is a sample script for charge limit control - it is not meant for as-is usage, only to demonstrate how E3/DC values can be used.
+Here is a sample script for charge limit control - it is not meant for as-is usage, only to demonstrate how E3/DC values could be used.

     // Trigger: derate power is reached, i.e. power to grid will be capped
     // Action: reset battery charge power limit to maximum, as specified under SYS_SPECS